itssamuelrowe/binarystars/content/installing-and-using-java-development-tools/downloading-the-java-development-kit.md

-In this lecture, you will learn how to download the Java Development Kit.
+In this section, you will learn how to download the Java Development Kit.

 At the time of creation of this course, Java SE Development Kit 12 was the latest version.
 Please make sure you download the latest version of Java Development Kit